OfficeDev/Microsoft-Teams-Samples/samples/bot-request-approval/nodejs/Readme.md

   ![Request Card](Images/CreateTask.png)

 - After submitting the request, requester can edit or cancel the request.
-- Note: Only user who created the card will see the buttons to edit and cancel the request.
+- Note: Users who created the card will only be able to see the buttons to edit or cancel the request.

   ![Edit/Cancel Card](Images/UserCard.png)

 Manager:

 - After requester submit the request, manager can approve/reject the request.
-- Note: Only the manager of the request will see the buttons to approve/reject the request.
+- Note: Manager of the task request will only be able to see the buttons to approve or reject the request.

   ![Approve/Reject Card](Images/ManagerCard.png)

-- If manager approves or rejects the request card will be refreshed for all the members in groupchat.
+- If manager approves or rejects the request, card will be refreshed for all the members in group chat.

   ![Status Card](Images/ApprovedRequest.png)

 Others:

-- Other members will only able to see details of the created request.
+- Other members will only able to see the details of the created request.

   ![Members Card](Images/OtherMembers.png)